dividedbyzeroco/warp-sdk-js/readme.md

 For example, a `Dog` class can have an instance of an `Object` called __corgi__, that has different `Keys` such as __name__, __age__, and __weight__.

-Among these `Keys` are three special ones that are automatically set by the server and cannot be manually edited:
+Among these `Keys` are three special ones that are automatically set by the server and cannot be manually edited.

 - `id`: a unique identifier that distinguishes an object inside a table
 - `created_at`: a timestamp that records the date and time when an object was created (UTC)